thejunto/handbook/content/workflow.md

 **How do we work simultaneously:**

-Every day, we work at the same time during 4 hours.
+Every day, we work at the same time during 2 hours.
-We have an #accountability channel on Slack where we post our plan for the day during the first 10 minutes of our 4-hour timeshare.
-After that, each one of us work on their own tasks.

 Since we're all in Slack, we respond within 5 minutes.
 'Being available' is the metric we use to make sure we're all together on the same 'floor'.
 Because of this, we make sure to announce if we'll be away at some moment.

 **Our schedule**

-8am - 12pm (GMT-6:00) [Guatemala time]

-**Consequences:**

-1. If we don't check-in during the first 10 minutes, we have to leave and we have a 5% payroll deduction.
+4pm - 6pm (CT)

+**Our daily workflow**

+Three times a week we make a Google Hangouts call during our WTT.
+We discuss specific topics concerning our weekly priorities and workflow, and to nourish our company culture.

+- Monday: Metrics, and individual and shared priorities.
+    + Check three company areas and metrics on the past week's progress.
+    + Reach clear individual priorities according to each company area.
+    + Chose who will be this week's Culture Friday lead.
+    + Note: Before noon, post in your Trello board the tasks you will need help with during the    week.
+The rest of the team then choses which task they will work on by dragging the card to a fourth column.
+We use the work-together time at 4 to discuss this task's assignment and to answer questions and give help.
+- Wednesday: Feedback.
+    + How did we feel throughout the week?
+    + What went well?
+What could be improved upon?
+    + Is there anything you would like to get off your chest?
+- Friday: Company Culture.
+    + Learn together.
+Learn about each other.
+Have a dialogue.

 ## How we set priorities:
 Every Monday we set two priorities for the week during our [overlap](#overlaps).